wolfgang-stefani/Traffic-Sign-Classifier/README.md

 Augmenting the training set helps improving the model.
 It makes the model more robust to slight variations, and hence prevents the model from overfitting.
 Augmenting techniques are "cheap tricks" because no additional data needs to be collected and only a small mount on additional computing resources are needed but performance can significantly be improved.

+Augmentation techniques can be Flipping, translation, scaling (zoom), rotation and many more.

 ##### Flipping

 Signs like "Ahead Only" are horizontally and/or vertically symmetrical.
 These can be simply flipped, which would allow us to get twice as much data for these classes.